-Investigate and experiment with simplifying form, shape and colour in the landscape, using acrylic paints and mediums to develop your own unique visual expression.
-Use a variety of tools, painting surfaces and approaches to encourage a freedom and spontaneity in mark-making.
+Investigate and experiment with colour, tone and texture, using acrylic paints and drawing mediums to develop your unique visual expression.
+Use a variety of tools, painting surfaces and approaches to encourage freedom and spontaneity in mark-making.

-You will learn to extract the essentials of shape and form in the landscape and develop the confidence to intentionally manipulate all the elements in front of you to create your own unique style.
-You will learn to playfully experiment with exaggerating form and shape, explore changing proportions and manipulate colour to encourage the elements of chance and the incidental in your painting.
-Through this intuitive and intentional process you will allow the form and composition of your subject to be teased out as you add and remove paint, using techniques of thin washes and thick impasto.
-You will work both from sketches performed in the landscape, as well as from memory and from inspirational images or objects as you allow your subject to emerge.
+You will learn to playfully experiment with materials which will increase the elements of chance and the incidental in your painting.
+Through this intuitive process, you will allow the form and composition of your subject to be teased out as you add and remove paint, using techniques of thin washes and thick impasto.
+You will work both from memory and inspirational images, or objects, as you allow your subject to emerge.
 The tutor will offer one-to-one support and guidance towards finding your own process and expression.
-You will explore what brings a painting to life, considering contrast, focal points and perspective.
+You will explore what brings a painting to life, considering composition, contrasting tones, colours, line and shape.
+You will also consider why the eye is drawn to particular focal points and why a painting ‘works’ over one that doesn’t.

-By the end of the course, you will have gained confidence in your use of identifying what to add and what to leave out.
-You will have learned to develop a more abstract approach to form, shape and colour, in order to create exciting and dynamic paintings.
-You will have gained insight into the processes and materials that inspire a freedom of expression and un-bounded mark-making in your work, taking home a number of experimental painted studies and/or completed paintings.
+By the end of the course, you will have gained confidence in your use of colours, marks and textures, to create exciting and dynamic paintings.
+You will have gained an insight into the processes and materials that inspire freedom of expression and un-bounded mark-making in your work, taking home a number of experimental painted studies and/or completed paintings.

 Arrival Day - this is the first date listed above